Conferences and Seminars

-Designed for educators, professionals, clergy and lay-leaders (novice to veteran) working with students and families of all ages in any Jewish setting.
+Designed for educators, professionals, clergy and lay-leaders (from novice to veteran) working with students and families of all ages in any Jewish setting.
 The conference will focus on the blossoming of educators, professionals, students, families, organizations and the Jewish family.
-The conference includes a leadership track that will continue after the conference.
 Attendees will examine questions such as:

 - What does it mean to blossom as educators working in Jewish organizations?

 - What are the recipes that will lead to blossoming?

 - How can educators inspire students to blossom to their full potential as humans and as Jews?